On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Conclusion

 This study could be extended in several ways.
-For one, we assumed away adverse selection and moral hazard, and relaxing each of these assumptions would be interesting on its own, although it will require in turn to make stronger assumptions for modeling each component.
-In this regard, it is important to emphasize that we constructed the premiums to be fair ex-post, which implies that no adverse selection is possible.
+For one, we assumed away adverse selection and moral hazard, and relaxing each of these assumptions would be interesting on its own.
+We ruled out adverse selection by calculating fair premiums ex-post, implying that risk is perfectly measured.
 Predicting ex-ante premiums, following the large literature based on \cite{HarriCobleEtAl2011}, would be a worthwhile extension, opening the door to models of adverse selection following \citet{JustCalvinEtAl1999}.
 Our results showing the different predictions obtained from cumulative prospect theory are also very promising.
 Those could be extended to the question of the coverage of farm-level insurance, extending the work by \citet{Babcock2015}.
-Finally, multiple improvements could be on the methodological side when we seek to model to correlation between yields.
-This is definitely a high-dimension problem given that we have at most twenty time periods yet hundreds of even a few thousand of variables.
-While there exist several techniques to model covariance matrices in very large dimension, less has been done when there are missing values.
-We are currently working on integrating the sparsity shrinkage method by \citet{CaiZhang2016}, which would be used on the residuals covariance matrix from the initial regression.
-This would correspond to the approximate factor model with observed factor developed by \citet{FanLiaoEtAl2011}.
+Finally, multiple improvements could be done on the methodological side when we seek to model the correlation between yields.
+This is definitely a high-dimension problem given that we have at most twenty time periods yet hundreds or even a few thousand of variables.
+While there exist several techniques to model covariance matrices in very large dimension, little guidance is available to address the case with missing values often encountered with yield data.

 {A.\arabic{table}} \thefigure{A.\arabic{figure}}